wongwil/wongwil.github.io/_posts/2020-09-04-good-or-bad-guy.md

 To get started, we have to consider think about makes people afraid of AI.
 You have probably seen this scenario in movies, where AI is programmed to do something useful, but is improving so quickly to the point, where it stops listening to humans and silently kills us.

 If you look at past AI systems for playing strategic games, you can tell how much progress has been made in the last 20 years.
-For instance, Google’s AlphaGo system beat the 18-time world champion Lee Sedol in Go in 2016 - this is about 10 to 20 years earlier than many experts expected this to happen [TODO: INSERT](www.google.com).
+For instance, Google’s AlphaGo system beat the 18-time world champion Lee Sedol in Go in 2016 - this is about 10 to 20 years earlier than many experts expected this to happen.
 Since we simply do not know, how fast AI is progressing, being concerned is natural reaction.
 But it gets even more interesting with AlphaZero, which managed to outperform AlphaGo **without** human training - only by playing Go against itself.

 #### "How intelligent is AI?"